 Bridal portraits are typically taken a month or two before a bride’s wedding day.
 It allows the bride to do a run-through of her wedding day look, with hair, makeup, dress and any wedding day accessories such as jewelry and bouquet.
 In many cases a large portrait will be displayed during the reception or given as a gift on the wedding day to her groom, parents, or parents of the groom.
-It’s a great way for the bride-to-be to get some beautiful portraits of herself and also try out her wedding day look for an extended period of time – after all, she’ll be wearing this all day on her wedding day.
+It’s a great way for the bride-to-be to get some beautiful portraits of herself and also try out her wedding day look for an extended period of time.
 It’s not uncommon for brides to change one or two things after a bridal session – maybe the lipstick wore off too quickly, or the shoes weren’t the right height with the dress.
 Trying out the look in advance will give a bride time to make any necessary adjustments, and will help avoid discovering any problems on her wedding day.

 Bridal Portraits with Miette Photography